paidinesh7/dineshpai.in/content/blog/Lessons, learnings and gratitude - 2023.md

+---
+date: '2023-12-21'
+title: "Lessons, learnings and gratitude - 2023"
+tags: [personal]
+author: dinesh
+description: Musings on 2023 - the year gone by
+---

 Back in January of this year, I had promised to write as much as possible this year.
 Naturally, I clasped at every opportunity to write and share my thoughts on almost everything - personal and professional.
 And while we are wrapping up this year, it’s only fitting that I end the year with a blog.

 In this piece, I share most of the things I have learned and picked up this year.
 I strongly believe that I am a better person today - personally and professionally - compared to 12 months ago.
 I think that is all that matters.
 I am content.